 Risk stratification

-- The risk of hyperkalemic emergency (acute severe elevation requiring urgent lowering) is elevated if any of the following are present:
+Hyperkalemic emergency is an acute severe elevation that requires urgent lowering and occurs if any of the following are present:

 Cardiac membrane stabilization